ga-wdi-boston/project-issue-tracker-guide/README.md

 To manage requests for assistance, the team uses GitHub's 'Issues' feature - this allows us to address issues asynchronously in an intelligent way.

+Use the issue tracker for the appropriate project (for example, `game-project`) to file your requests.
+Please note: the issue tracker **isn't only for bugs**.
+Use it for any and all requests you have during project work time, even 1on1s.

+If you require a 1on1 for personal reasons, please request that through an e-mail or Slack message to every member of instructional staff.

+Don't forget to **monitor your issues** for our responses, and **close them with notes** when resolved.

 ## Before You Create a New Issue (i.e. 'Due Diligence')

 Before you add a new issue to the tracker, the team will expect you to go